goethel/X-team-asssignment-2/proposal.md

  Caution: You are not being asked to implement this program, at least not yet.
  We just want your group to make a proposal or pitch for your program.

+ Tip: Your custom data structure can be composed of or extensions of data structures that you have learned and used in previous programming assignments.
+We're looking for decisions about how to build a high-level data structure that will likely have lower-level components.

 ## Problem Description